 Exposure: Full sun

-Sow indoors 8-10 weeks before planting out, or direct sow outdoors in early spring or early autumn.
+Sow indoors 8-10 weeks before planting out, or direct sow outdoors in early spring, or in early autumn where winters are mild.

 Sow on the surface of the soil, under bright lights if starting indoors.
 Transplant in early spring for flowers the first year.